What Defines Aviation Safety Training

 - Meeting safety goals and objectives;

 - Ensuring return on investments for aviation SMS;

 - Ensuring consumer confidence in the company (i.e., lack of accidents);

 - Developing a mature safety culture; and

 Safety training is not a simple topic though.
 The aviation industry is littered with so called “training courses” that offer very little substance.

-Here are the important elements of safety training in the aviation industry
+Here are the important elements of safety training and education in the aviation industry

 Signs of Good Aviation Safety Training

 Not all aviation risk management training is created equal.
 The quality of aviation safety training ranges as much as training price tags.
 And more expensive does not always equal better quality either.
 Getting good aviation SMS training is about knowing what to look for.

 You can generally get a good indication of the quality of a training course from the course syllabus.
 Here are several elements of training that indicate a quality course: